seatgeek/scm-engine/docs/configuration.md

 A global configuration file can be specified via the `--global-config` CLI flag and `#!css $SCM_ENGINE_GLOBAL_CONFIG_FILE` environment variable.

-The global configuration file is optional, and if specified, the default configuration will be merged on top of the global configuration.
+The global configuration file is optional, and if specified, the repository's configuration will be merged on top of the global configuration.

 ## `ignore_activity_from` {#ignore_activity_from data-toc-label="ignore_activity_from"}